Skip to main content

 What is the Community Right to Buy?

 This new right will make it easier for communities to take valued community assets like local buildings and spaces into community ownership.
+The act will be passed in the coming weeks.

 A new Community 'Right to Buy’ would replace the existing Community 'Right to Bid' which was introduced as part of the Localism Act 2011.